filecoin-project/lotus-docs/content/en/storage-providers/get-started/hardware-requirements.md

 ## General hardware requirements

-The following are _general_ hardware requirements and guidelines for each task type or processes.
-Please keep in mind that each [specific operation requirement]({{< relref "../../storage-providers/get-started/hardware-requirements/#specific-operation-requirements" >}}) adds to the `Lotus-Miner` processes hardware recommendation of **256 GiB of RAM**.
-The RAM requirement **should** be complemented with at least **128 GiB of swap on a fast NVMe SSD**.
+The Filecoin consensus relies on multiple stages, which are very difficult to execute on a single type of hardware.
+Therefore, it is strongly recommended against trying to run all parts of an SP from a single machine, as supporting such a setup economically is impossible.
+To complement the hardware recommendations for each task type or process, it is advisable to configure and delegate sealing phases to [`lotus-worker`]({{< relref "../../storage-providers/seal-workers/seal-workers/" >}}), particularly in setups where multiple sectors need to be sealed in parallel.
+This will help ensure that each [specific operation requirement]({{< relref "../../storage-providers/get-started/hardware-requirements/#specific-operation-requirements" >}}) is met and that the `lotus-miner` processes run smoothly.

 | Hardware | Specification |
 |----------|---------------|